Nonlinear optics: Parametric processes

 is an interaction in which the quantum state of the nonlinear material is not changed by the interaction with the optical field.
 As a consequence of this, the process is "instantaneous".
 Energy and momentum are conserved in the optical field, making phase matching important and polarization-dependent.

 Theory

 Parametric and "instantaneous" (i.e. material must be lossless and dispersionless through the Kramers–Kronig relations) nonlinear optical phenomena, in which the optical fields are not too large, can be described by a Taylor series expansion of the dielectric polarization density (electric dipole moment per unit volume) P(t) at time t in terms of the electric field E(t):

 where the coefficients χ(n) are the n-th-order susceptibilities of the medium, and the presence of such a term is generally referred to as an n-th-order nonlinearity.
-Note that the polarization density P(t) and electrical field E(t) are considered as scalar for simplicity.
-In general, χ(n) is an (n + 1)-th-rank tensor representing both the polarization-dependent nature of the parametric interaction and the symmetries (or lack) of the nonlinear material.
+Note that the polarization density P(t) and electrical field E(t) are considered as scalar quantities for simplicity.
+In a full treatment of nonlinear optics, both the polarization density and the field must be vectors, while χ(n) becomes an (n + 1)-th-rank tensor representing both the polarization-dependent nature of the parametric interaction and the symmetries (or lack of symmetries) of the nonlinear material.